 This Map Shows the Spread of Data Centers against Temperature in 50 States of USA

 Do you know that the US alone has more than 800 data centers scattered in each of its 50 states?
 We tried to find out if there is any direct relation between data centers and the temperature in those states.
-According to popular belief, the temperature is considered a core factor used to decide the establishments.
+According to popular belief, the temperature is considered a core factor used to decide the establishment of data centers.

 Surprisingly, we found that data centers and temperatures do not correlate.
 A majority of the US data centers are in well-developed states, such as California, Florida, and New York, which have a comparably higher temperature.
 Also, in states with lower temperatures, such as Maine, Montana, and Idaho, the concentration of data centers is low.